Save Allen Morris Park from Development for the Brickell Community!

 I am a resident of Brickell, Miami, Florida and like many others in our community, I value the extremely limited green spaces we have.
 One such space is Allen Morris Park - a small oasis amidst our urban jungle around the Mary Brickell Village area.
 This park was generously given to our city by its namesake, Allen Morris.
 However, due to an unfortunate mistake made by the city administration that went against the terms of this gift, this precious green space is now under threat.

-The park has been closed for some time as the city was involved in a dispute around the terms of this gift.
-Just a few months ago, the park appeared to be “reopened” with a huge banner included in front of the park to announce the reopening.
+The park was closed for some time as the city was involved in a dispute around the terms of this gift.
+The park appeared to be “reopened” with a huge banner included in front of the park to announce the reopening.
 However, it appears upon closer examination, the “deal” made was that the park would be temporarily opened for 18 months and then rezoned for commercial usage, to be torn up and developed as a restaurant or even yet another high-rise condo in an incredibly dense area.

 Allen Morris Park serves as a vital recreational and relaxation spot for residents of all ages in Brickell.
 It provides us with much-needed respite from the hustle and bustle of city life - a place for tired workers to take a rest, a place for a mom to enjoy a picnic with her child, and really just a place to reconnect with nature in this tiny park.
 According to studies conducted by The Trust for Public Land (2019), parks contribute significantly to public health and well-being in urban areas.

-This petition seeks your support in preserving Allen Morris Park as a public space for current and future generations to ensure we keep Brickell a sustainable place to live.
+This petition seeks your support in preserving Allen Morris Park and its beautiful tree canopy as a public space for current and future generations to ensure we keep Brickell a sustainable place to live.

 Supporter Voices